focus-trap/focus-trap/README.md

 By default, an error will be thrown if the focus trap contains no elements in its tab order.
 With this option you can specify a fallback element to programmatically receive focus if no other tabbable elements are found.
 For example, you may want a popover's `<div>` to receive focus if the popover's content includes no tabbable elements. *Make sure the fallback element has a negative `tabindex` so it can be programmatically focused.* The option value can be a DOM node, a selector string (which will be passed to `document.querySelector()` to find the DOM node), or a function that returns any of these.

-- If `initialFocus` is `false` (or a function that returns `false`), this function will not be called when the trap is activated, and no element will be initially focused.
+- If `initialFocus` is `false` (or a function that returns `false`) and `preventScroll` is not `true`, this function will not be called when the trap is activated, and no element will be initially focused.
 This function may still be called while the trap is active if things change such that there are no longer any tabbable nodes in the trap.
 - ⚠️ See warning below about **[Shadow DOM](#shadow-dom)** and selector strings.

 ##### escapeDeactivates